SwannSG/cheatsheets/JSON Web Tokens.md

 eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VySWQiOiJiMDhmODZhZi0zNWRhLTQ4ZjItOGZhYi1jZWYzOTA0NjYwYmQifQ.-xN_h82PHVTCMA9vdoHrcZxH-x5mb11y1537t3rGzcM
 ```

-###Properties of JWT
+### Properties of JWT

 JWT does not hide or obscure data in any way.

 Verification of the attached signature shows the token was created by a bona fide source.

-###Verifiying the JWT
+### Verifiying the JWT

 The receiving server computes the signature based on header and payload.
-If the signature sent and signature computed match the token is considered to be valid.
+If the signature sent and signature computed match, the token is considered to be valid.

 ### node JWT Implementation